This accessibility statement applies to the Green Templeton College website (this website).

 - content we create for social media

 - video and audio which we host through YouTube or Soundcloud

 We are responsible for ensuring the content we supply meets accessibility standards, however we are not responsible for the accessibility of the platform itself.

 What we are doing to improve accessibility

 We are working with our developers XIST2 to address the non-compliant elements of our website (listed above).
 In August 2022, we completed work on several accessibility issues identified as ‘medium priority’ by AbilityNet during a January 2021 audit.
 In April 2021, we completed work on several accessibility issues identified as ‘high priority’ by AbilityNet during a January 2021 audit.
 We continue to work with our developers to tackle the known instances of non-accessible content that have been identified.
-All new content published will meet the accessibility criteria.
+All new content published will aim to meet the accessibility criteria.
 Our aim is to make this website fully accessible and continue to work within our college to provide training and guidance on best practices for digital accessibility.

 Preparation of this accessibility statement